ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

                [OTrP message here]

-8. The OTrP/HTTP Client gets the HTTP response, extracts the OTrP message and calls the TEEP Agent's "ProcessOTrPMessage" API to pass it the message.
+8. The OTrP/HTTP Client gets the HTTP response, extracts the OTrP message and calls the OTrP implementation's "ProcessOTrPMessage" API to pass it the message.

-9. The TEEP Agent processes the OTrP message, and generates an OTrP response (e.g., GetDeviceStateResponse) which it passes back to the OTrP/HTTP Client.
+9. The OTrP implementation processes the OTrP message, and generates an OTrP response (e.g., GetDeviceStateResponse) which it passes back to the OTrP/HTTP Client.